necrosnake91/Tutorial_of_RNA_seq/README.md

 Welcome to this GitHub repository.
 This repository was designed to provide you a wide view for the Differential Expression (DE) analysis using bioconductor packages **[edgeR](https://bioconductor.org/packages/release/bioc/html/edgeR.html)** and **[DESeq2](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)**.

-I suggest you take a read to the user's manual for each package in order to find useful information regarding to the critical parameters to perform DE analysis on your data.

 ## Required packages

-Before running the analysis, please install the next packages in R:
+Before running the analysis, please install the following R packages:

 * __tidyverse__
 * __pheatmap__